eventrelay/eventrelay/README.md

 ### Debug Log

-Integrate EventRelay seamlessly into your debugging process by sending events to the same locations where you would typically log debug information.
-This enables you to easily filter and search events, aiding in the resolution of issues within your application.
+Integrate EventRelay seamlessly into your debugging process by sending events in the same locations where you would typically log debug information.
+You are encouraged to log as much context to the event as possible because you never know in the future what might be importent.
+EventRelay enables you to easily filter and search events, aiding in the resolution of issues within your application.

 ### Metrics & Analytics